Are patients told about medication side effects?

 Patients informed about medication side effects by NHS service

 The Community Mental Health Survey asks respondents who have been receiving medication for their mental health needs in the past 12 months, “Have the possible side effects of your medicines ever been discussed with you?”.
-In 2022, less than half (43%) of respondents said that they were ‘definitely’ told about possible medication side effects, while a third (33%) were told ‘to some extent’ about possible side effects.
+In 2023, less than half (41%) of respondents said that they were ‘definitely’ told about possible medication side effects, while almost a third (29%) were told ‘to some extent’, and 30% said they were not told.
 Learning about the side effects of medication is important for tailoring the prescription to suit the individual and avoid serious complications.
 For more information on side effects for psychiatric medication, refer to this resource by Mind.

 For more information about when fieldwork for the surveys took place, see ‘About this data’.
 Note that differences in responses between the surveys may reflect the demographics of respondents, as well as their experience of services.
 Additionally, the surveys were carried out in different time periods and so the data is not directly comparable.